How to test Voice UI with UserZoom

 If you want to compare the experience of using smart assistants from different manufacturers, you will be best served creating a think-out-loud navigation task using an Advanced UX Research project and making sure that your participants have their Echo, HomePod, or Google Home device close at hand.

-If you are more interested in understanding how people use their smart assistants in a natural environment you will be best served creating a mobile study using video questions.
+If you're more interested in understanding how people use their smart assistants in a natural environment you will be best served creating a mobile study using video questions.

-#2 Give your participants good instructions for setting up their workspace before your tasks begin
+2. Give your participants instructions for setting up their workspace before your tasks begin

-Create a message similar to the one above when writing tasks for smart assistants:
+Create a message similar to the one below when writing tasks for smart assistants:

 “For this next task you will be asked to interact with Alexa using the Echo Dot.
 Here are a few tips for completing this task: